ccrraaiigg/NeuroScope/README.md

 # NeuroScope

-A mechanistic interpretability framework for transformer models, inspired by [TransformerLens](https://github.com/TransformerLensOrg/TransformerLens), built in Smalltalk and designed to run in [Catalyst](https://github.com/ccrraaiigg/Catalyst) browsers.
+A mechanistic interpretability framework for transformer models, inspired by [TransformerLens](https://github.com/TransformerLensOrg/TransformerLens), built in Smalltalk and designed to run in browsers via [Catalyst](https://github.com/ccrraaiigg/Catalyst).
 NeuroScope provides an interactive, object-oriented approach to understanding how transformer neural networks work internally.

 ## 🚀 Key Features